jdeon/foundryvtt-particles-fx/README.md

 Generate particule by script without needing video files.

-## Emit particule
+## Spray particule
-To emit particule, you need to use a macro to call the function ```particuleEmitter.emitParticules``` with an input object with the following parameters :
+To emit spraying particule, you need to use a macro to call the function ```particuleEmitter.sprayParticules``` with an input object with the following parameters :

 ### Input Parameter
 This is all the input possible to use.
 If they are not provide a default value is use.